mpaulinv/mpaulinv.github.io/cv.md

 ## Education

 **The University of Texas at Austin**
-MSc in Data Science (Expected December 2024)
+MSc in Data Science, December 2024
 MSc in Economics

 **ITAM**